sidhant-gupta-004/ROP/README.md

 # ROP
-##A discussion and collection of the basic (and hopefully sometime, advanced) concepts in ROP.
-Edit
+###A discussion and collection of the basic (and hopefully sometime, advanced) concepts in ROP.

 Source Code for problems rop(1-4) available on https://github.com/picoCTF/2013-Problems.
 These 4 problems were taken from picoCTF 2013.